learn-co-curriculum/ruby-oo-fundamentals-attribute-accessors/README.md

 end
 ```

-Can now be written like this:
+...can now be written like this:

 ```ruby
 class Person